-143.2 Professional Ethics/Code of Student Behavior
+143.2 Professional Ethics/Code of Student Behaviour

 Students in the Pharmacy program are required to adhere to the professional code of ethics of the Alberta College of Pharmacists.
-Refer to \$30.3.3 of the Code of Student Behavior in the GFC Policy Manual for additional information and \$15.12 of the University of Alberta Calendar for additional information.
+Refer to \$30.3.3 of the Code of Student Behaviour in Appendix A of the University of Alberta Calendar for additional information and \$15.12 of the University of Alberta Calendar for additional information.